Sermon: The Ninth Commandment

 Let us turn to one more scripture and we will end here.
 It is in the book of Psalms.

 When I was studying for this sermon I was surprised to discover two things that were new to me.
 The first is, that among Christians, when they are asked, "What is your favorite psalm?" the majority of them will say "Psalm 23."
-"The Lord is my shepherd.
-I shall not want."
+"The Lord is my shepherd, I shall not want."

 Interestingly, when a Jew is asked the same question—"What is your favorite psalm?—the majority of them will say, "Psalm 15."
 That was the first thing that was a surprise to me.
 But the Jews, for whatever the reason, perceive things a little bit differently from those who are of the Christian faith.

-The second thing that surprised me is that the Hebrew of the phrase, "Who shall dwell," does not suggest living in, but rather visiting with.
+The second thing that surprised me is that the Hebrew of the phrase, "Who may dwell," does not suggest living in, but rather visiting with.
 With that thought in mind, what the psalm starts off with, and of course carries all the way through, is to actually be living with.
 But what the psalm begins with is, "What does it take to be acceptable to be in God's presence, to be able to pray to Him so that He hears, and to actually come into His presence that way, not to live with right now?"
 It is for us to be able to go there to seek the kind of response, to give God thanksgiving and so forth, to make our petitions before Him, to find grace in a time of need.
 What the psalm is saying is, "With this character you will be accepted."

 How often, how frequently was a person who was facing up to truth be a part of that character?
 Why?
 This coordinates with John 17:17.
 It is by truth that we are sanctified; not just recognizing it, but using it because it is beginning to enable us to be like Christ, and not just know truth, but actually to embody it in what we say and what we do.
 When we do that, we are always doing that which pleases the Father.
 That is beautiful.
 It revolves around truth.